YuriShimoi/prompter/README.md

 > Hint:
   You can save your string-like images anywhere you want, but its easier pass they all to the [GLOBAL_VARIABLE_REGISTER](#formatting) to make a more readable HTML tags on development when passing to **src** image field.

+> Note:
+When passing the variable format `"${variable}"` in a *img src* they will send an error message in console, if you are like me (yes, i know) and want to suppress the error you must add a "#" at start of the *src*, so the interpreter will ignore that and also the browser will not shoot the error anymore.
+So will be just like `"#${variable}"`.

 ### HTML Support

 - **DIV**: converted to box